Boil ’em, bake ’em, freeze ’em and more…

 5. Make pickled eggs.
 Some people love them and some hate them!
 It is a viable egg preservation method.
 Here is a recipe to make them.
 The container used for the eggs should be one that can be closed or sealed tightly; glass canning jars work well.
 The eggs are to be completely covered with the pickling solution during storage.
 A quart-size canning jar will hold about one dozen medium sized eggs.

-After making the eggs, they require some time to pick up the flavors from the pickling brine.
+After making the eggs, they require additional time to pick up the flavors from the pickling brine.
 Keep them refrigerated at all times.
 If small eggs are used, 1 to 2 weeks are usually allowed for seasoning to occur.
 Medium or large eggs may require 2 to 4 weeks to become well-seasoned.
 Use the eggs within 3 to 4 months for best quality.
 Check out this pickling guide at the National Center for Home Preservation.

 JUST A NOTE: Hard boiling your eggs does not speed up the preservation time.
 They will only last 3-5 days in the refrigerator.
 I read online that you can hard boil eggs in the oven – which did NOT work out for me!

 What ways have you tired preserving eggs?
 Share your ideas in the comments below.
+There are affiliate links in this post.
+Thanks for supporting PreparednessMama in this way!